andrew/ultimate-awesome/README.md

 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
 - [awesome-auth](https://github.com/patrykorwat/awesome-auth) - A curated list of awesome AuthN+Z libraries and resources. .
 - [awesome-python-django-interview](https://github.com/rohan-paul/awesome-python-django-interview) - Collection of my notes to break into the industry as a Backend Developer in Python Stack.
-- [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society, primarily focussed on what tech workers themselves can do.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
 - [Starred-Repo](https://github.com/yankeexe/Starred-Repo) - :zap: Collection of  Starred Repos to find them easily.
 - [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 🪲 A list of malware and benign datasets for malware research.